 I’ve rented my flat for two and a half years.
 It’s my post-separation home, intended to be temporary but as these things go, temporary might become four or five years.
 It’s not my dream home by any means, but it’s in a great neighbourhood with shops, restaurants and a lovely park all within walking distance.
-It’s also quite literally a stone’s throw from my son’s school and most of his friends, a very important factor after living in LA for years, and being a good drive, not a walk from everything.
-I think I’ve done a pretty good job of making it a nice home for me and my kids, and I’ve probably done more than most people would care to do with a rented home.
+It’s also quite literally a stone’s throw from my son’s school and most of his friends, a very important factor after living in LA for years where we were a good drive, not a walk from everything.
+I’ve done an OK job of making it a nice home for me and my kids, and I’ve probably done more than most people would care to do with a rented home.
 But because I haven’t known when we’d be moving on, I haven’t felt really settled and certain areas have been left looking like we just moved in!
 Now that I’ve decided I’ll most likely be in this flat for a couple more years, I’m feeling the urge to make it a bit nicer, to tackle some of the annoying and not too pretty areas that I’ve been living with because it’s “temporary”.
 But of course I’m also keen to curb the spending as I want to keep saving for when I buy my own home again.

-In the name of practising what I preach when I talk about Life Unstyled, here are some very unflattering photos of my living room as it is, grubby sofa and all.
+In the name of practising what I preach when I talk about Life Unstyled, here are some unflattering photos of my living room as it is, grubby sofa and all.
 Poor lighting, not styled, barely tidied.
 (Keep scrolling for step by step tips and ‘after’ images).

 First I decided which specific rooms/areas I want to tackle, in this case my main open-plan living room/kitchen and eventually my bedroom.
 And then I took a hard look around and began the following four steps: